Sameermd16/Sameermd16/README.md

 # 💫 About Me:
-Hi I'm Sameer and I fill the void with code! <br>I am a  passionate full stack web developer.
-My goal is to create something that never existed before and contribute to the life changing technology.<br>
+Hi I'm Sameer and I fill the void with code! <br>I am a passionate developer.
+My goal is to create something that never existed before and contribute to the life changing technology.<br> Presently, working as Technical Associate for Genpact.
+When I'm not coding, I'd be running, exercising and spend time with loved ones.

 ## 🌐 Socials: